FireIceMan/GLC_framework/README.md

 ## Possible future updates
 ### For evolution algorithm
-- user defined function connection
+- Allow for user-defined function connection network (current version: random FC)
 ### For analysis tool
-- segmentation algorithm for unknown languages or non-coding DNA
+- Develop segmentation algorithms for unknown languages or non-coding DNA
-- analyze real data and automatically find out its corresponding parameters of evolution algorithm
+- Implement the ability to automatically determine the corresponding parameters for the evolution algorithm when analyzing real-world data.

 ## Acknowledgements